PaNOSC-ViNYL/ase/doc/ase/structure.rst

 Special points in the Brillouin zone
 ====================================

-You can find the psecial points in the Brillouin zone:
+You can find the special points in the Brillouin zone:

 >>> from ase.structure import bulk
 >>> from ase.dft.kpoints import ibz_points, get_bandpath